unoplatform/uno/doc/articles/debugging-wasm.md

 To debug your application:
 - Make your WASM project the startup project (right-click **set as startup** in Solution Explorer)
-- In the Nuget Package manager, update `Uno.Wasm.Bootstrap` and `Uno.Wasm.Bootstrap.DevServer` 3.0.0 or later
+- In the NuGet Package Manager, update `Uno.Wasm.Bootstrap` and `Uno.Wasm.Bootstrap.DevServer` to 3.0.0 or later
 - Ensure that `<MonoRuntimeDebuggerEnabled>true</MonoRuntimeDebuggerEnabled>` is set in your csproj
 - In the debugging toolbar: